Burleith Citizens Association

 Who We Are

 The Burleith Citizens Association (BCA) serves all Burleith residents and property owners through advocacy and activities that benefit the community.
-We publicize our endeavors via the quarterly Burleith Bell newsletter, our website and listserv, and periodic emails to BCA members.
+We publicize our endeavors via our website, quarterly issues of the Burleith Bell, periodic emails to BCA members and the Yahoo listserv, and Facebook and Twitter accounts.
 Membership is open to all, upon payment of annual dues.
 Please join us.

-Board officers and at-large directors are elected for 1-year terms at the November community meeting by BCA members with voting privileges (i.e., resident households and non-resident owners).
-As required by BCA bylaws, a slate of officers is developed by the nominating committee, submitted to the president, and approved by the board before presented to members for a vote.
+Board officers and at-large directors are elected for 1-year terms at the November annual meeting by BCA members with voting privileges (i.e., resident households and non-resident owners).
+As required by BCA bylaws, a slate of officers is developed by the nominating committee, submitted to the president, and approved by the board before being presented to members for a vote.
 The bylaws also spell out procedures for additional nominations.
-Click here for bios of Board officers and at-large directors.
+Click here for bios of 2019 board officers and at-large directors.

-BCA-sponsored community activities give residents a chance to meet and renew acquaintance with neighbors and local officials.
-The gløgg party, a Scandinavian-themed event hosted by Linda Brooks and Ross Schipper, helps stave off winter blues.
-The June picnic at the Whitehaven Green Lot attracts Burleithians of all ages with free food, drinks, live music, a raffle, face painting, petting zoo, and fun games for kids.
-Popular children’s events like the Halloween party at the Tot Lot and Santa’s “house calls” foster friendships and create memories for the youngest members of our community.
-Organized spring and fall clean-ups keep Burleith looking its best, while the holiday decorating contest encourages friendly competition in outdoor aesthetics.
-The Burleith Special Interest Groups bring together BCA members with shared interests in Burleith history, dining, gardening, hiking, movies, and reading English and French literature.
+BCA-sponsored community activities gave residents a chance to socialize and renew acquaintance with neighbors and local officials.
+In 2018, the seventh annual gløgg party, a Scandinavian-themed event hosted by Linda Brooks and Ross Schipper and attended once again by Mayor Muriel Bowser and Ward 2 councilmember Jack Evans, helped stave off the winter blues.
+Burleith’s first “green” picnic in June at the Whitehaven Green Lot attracted Burleithians of all ages with free food, drinks, live music, raffle, face painting, petting zoo, and fun games as well as information tables sponsored by the Georgetown Neighborhood Library, DC Water’s Clean Rivers Project, and GU’s Office of Neighborhood Life.
+Popular children’s events like the Halloween party at Washington International School and Santa’s “house calls” fostered friendships and created memories for the youngest members of our community.
+Organized spring and fall clean-ups kept Burleith looking its best, while the holiday decorating contest encouraged friendly competition in outdoor aesthetics.
+The Burleith Special Interest Groups brought together BCA members with shared interests in Burleith history, books, dining, gardening, and hiking.